 The first thing we should do in this case is to narrow the definition of school-going children:

-• are we limiting by any kind of physical attribute -- like height, weight, disabilities, etc?
+• Are we limited by any kind of physical attribute -- like height, weight, disabilities, etc?

-• are we thinking of any other dimensions like social status, intelligence levels, etc.
+• Are we considering other dimensions like social status, intelligence levels, etc?

 At this point, we should look back to our company/product goal and use that to answer each of the above.
-And then use these answers to create a persona.
-So let's just say that based on all the information we have, we feel that targeting children in 1st to 5th standard in private schools in a specific city (let's say New Delhi in India) is a good place to start.
+Then, use these answers to create a persona.
+Based on all our information, we feel that targeting children in 1st to 5th standard in private schools in a specific city (let's say New Delhi in India) is an excellent place to start.

-Why is it a good place to start?
+Why is it an excellent place to start?

-• This age group is only starting to learn and impacting their journeys will enable us to change/create the long-term behaviours for the app to be successful and show results
+• This age group is only starting to learn, and impacting their journeys will enable us to change/create long-term behaviors for the app to be successful and show results.

-• Private schools in India are more reachable, open to technology based solutions, and will have the means to pay for the solution (if we plan to monetise)
+• Private schools in India are more reachable, open to technology-based solutions, and will have the means to pay for the solution (if we plan to monetize)

-• Choosing New Delhi gives us access to a large number of students in our target persona compared to other cities which might have lesser schools and lesser students per school.
+• Choosing New Delhi gives us access to a large number of students in our target persona compared to other cities, which might have fewer schools and fewer students per school.

-• Private schools in Delhi are not cheap.
-Parents always want their children to get a good education.
-And both these aspects create an opportunity for our app to leverage.
+• Private schools in Delhi are not cheap, and parents always want their children to get a good education.
+Both these aspects create an opportunity for our app to leverage.

-To summarise, the chosen persona helps us maximise the impact to the goal, gives us a large population to work with, and (theoretically) there is a benefit (better education) that our TG (target group) is seeking.
+To summarise, the chosen persona helps us maximize the impact of the goal, gives us a large population to work with, and (theoretically) there is a benefit (better education) that our TG (target group) is seeking.

 Now let's get back to our original task -- Identify users.